AbIbukunOluwa/Monitor-Managed/README.txt

 This script will help in your wifi penetration tasks.
 Move swiftly back and forth between monitor mode and managed as you test.

-Note that this script is best run using python2 as python3 will have issues with running the code

 usage: